z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

   7-byte field.
 * If MAP is a label, then FROM is mandatory.
 * If MAP is a string, then FROM and/or LENGTH are optional.
-    * If FROM is omitted, the default is map.O
+  * If FROM is omitted, the default is map.
-    * If LENGTH is omitted, the default is map.L
+  * If LENGTH is omitted, the default is map.

 ##### LENGTH

 * LENGTH is supported but the value used is always that of the structure length.
 * Can be specified as LENGTH(value) or LENGTH(label)
 * LENGTH(value) supports the use of the length attribute.
 * _label_ must point to a 2-byte hex value.